The Mask (Lem short story): Discussion

-Second, it was an attempt to model the above science-fictional situation within the framework not typical for science fiction, hence he framed it as a classic love story in the form of a gothic novel.
+Second, it was an attempt to model the above science-fictional situation within a framework not typical for science fiction; hence he framed it as a classic love story in the form of a gothic novel.
 At the same time he attempted to interpret its elements: "fatal love", "love at first sight", jealousy, etc., based on the current knowledge in cybernetics.
 For example, love at first sight may be interpreted as the phenomenon of imprinting, only not of biological origin, but as a result of external programming of a robot.

 Finally, Lem wrote he wanted to introduce a motif from the genre of fantasy: that of horrible transformation of the heroine.
 And again, this transformation was to have a rational explanation: it was caused not by a spell, but by a program.

 In his comments elsewhere Lem draws a parallel with Solaris: both deal with a non-human entity (Harey, in Solaris and the hound machine in The Mask) which has human impulses and behavior.
 In the foreword to Mortal Engines, the translator Michael Kandel also draws a parallel with Solaris in that the two are both love story and horror story, with quite a few twists.

 The observation on the humanizing ability of having doubts (which made the machine "equal before the Divine Providence" with the priest) is similar to that found in Lem's short story The Inquest, where a human defeats a robot due to his ability to have doubts and hesitate.